Evelyn For Florida Governor 2026

 “For example, in the case of Mitchell E. Finlay, who is my son, he was offered a 5 years by Miami-Dade prosecutors in a straight forward he said / she said case with no weapons, no drugs, no serious injury, no gangs, no trafficking, no deaths.

 “He rejected the 5-year plea deal believing innocent people don’t take plea deals.
 He went to trial, lost, and was sentenced to Life.
-This year on August 4, 2024, it marked his 23rd year incarcerated.
+August 4, 2025 marked his 24th year incarcerated.

 “This is an example of a need for Balanced Justice.
 No one who is deemed worthy of a 5-year plea deal, which meant he would have been released in 3 years, deserves to die in a Florida prison from a Life sentence with no parole as an option in Florida.”